Taxation of Cooperative Societies

 Surcharge on Co-operative Societies

-The surcharge is a tax on tax applicable only if the total taxable income exceeds a certain prescribed limit.
+The surcharge is a tax on tax that applies only if the total taxable income exceeds a certain prescribed limit.
 It is calculated on tax payable and not total income.
-The rate of the surcharge is determined based on total income but the calculation of surcharge is done based on tax payable.
+The rate of the surcharge is determined based on total income but the calculation of the surcharge is done based on tax payable.

 The surcharge will be applicable only if the total income exceeds Rs.
 1 Crore.

-- If the total income is up to Rs.
-1 Crore there will no surcharge.
+• If the total income is up to Rs.
+1 Crore there will be no surcharge.

-- If the total income exceeds Rs 1 Crore then the surcharge will be 12% on applicable income tax.
+• If the total income exceeds Rs 1 Crore then the surcharge will be 12% (10% if special tax rates) on the applicable income tax.

 Marginal Relief on Co-operative Societies